dibalokechanda/dibalokechanda.github.io/_posts/2023-12-20-Prerequisites-for-Convex-Optimization2-blog.md

 \theta \mathbf{x}+(1-\theta) \mathbf{y}, \quad \theta \in \mathbb{R}
 $$

-One important thing to notice here, is the contrast with the convex combination.
+One important thing to notice here is the contrast with the convex combination.
 For the convex combination, we had restrictions for $\theta$.
 But for affine combination, there is no such restriction.
 This means $\theta$ does not have to be between $0$ and $1$, it just has to be in $\mathbb{R}$.

 ![affine_set](https://i.ibb.co/88gktvF/chrome-Jw5f-C5-QZjm.png)

 ## Affine Set
 Contains the line through any two distinct points in the set.
-Think of it this way, you are given a set in $\mathbb{R}$, you pick two points from that set and draw a line that goes through those two points.
+Think of it this way, you are given a set in $\mathbb{R}^n$, you pick two points from that set and draw a line that goes through those two points.
 Now all possible points on that line should be contained in that set.
 If that's the case, then the set is affine.

  One important thing to remember is every convex set is also affine, but not every affine set is convex.
 Convexity is a stronger condition than affineness.